cronokirby/cait-sith/README.md

 # Benchmarks

-Here are some benchmarks, performed on an Intel Core i5-4690K CPU.
+Here are some benchmarks, for the `Secp256k1` curve, performed on an Intel Core i5-4690K CPU.

 ```
 setup 3